How to Make a Wood Log Planter for Succulents

 A Real Wooden Log Planter

-If you have a pile of logs laying around your yard for fire wood or various other tasks, this project is for you!
+If you have a pile of logs sitting in your yard for firewood or various other tasks, this project is for you!
 This shallow wood log planter is perfect for succulents or other small plants and makes an impressive outdoor display.
 It’s made from a real wooden log and hollowed out with a drill press/hole saw combo and chisel.
-And best of all, this project costs less than $40 to make and can be finished in an afternoon or less, making it one of our favorite wood log projects.
+Best of all, this project is inexpensive can be finished in an afternoon or less, making it one of our favorite wood log projects.

 How to hollow out a log